Blackmonk1/FarmInn/README.md

 # FarmInn
-A farm produce ordering app built with flutter Download the necessary dependencies.
+A farm produce ordering app built with flutter(Dart).
+Download the necessary dependencies.